Relative biological effectiveness: Application

-where D_{X} is a reference absorbed dose of radiation of a standard type X, and D_{R} is the absorbed dose of radiation of type R that causes the same amount of biological damage.
+where $D_\text{X}$ is the reference absorbed dose of ionizing radiation of type X and $D_\text{R}$ is the absorbed dose of radiation of type R that causes the same amount of biological damage.
 Both doses are quantified by the amount of energy absorbed in the cells.

 Different types of radiation have different biological effectiveness mainly because they transfer their energy to the tissue in different ways.
-Photons and beta particles have a low linear energy transfer (LET) coefficient, meaning that they ionize atoms in the tissue that are spaced by several hundred nanometers (several tenths of a micrometer) apart, along their path.
+Photons and beta particles have a low linear energy transfer (LET), meaning that they ionize atoms in the tissue that are spaced by several hundred nanometers (several tenths of a micrometer) along their path.
 In contrast, the much more massive alpha particles and neutrons leave a denser trail of ionized atoms in their wake, spaced about one tenth of a nanometer apart (i.e., less than one-thousandth of the typical distance between ionizations for photons and beta particles).

 RBEs can be used for either cancer/hereditary risks (stochastic) or for harmful tissue reactions (deterministic) effects.
 Tissues have different RBEs depending on the type of effect.
 For high LET radiation (i.e., alphas and neutrons), the RBEs for deterministic effects tend to be lower than those for stochastic effects.

 The concept of RBE is relevant in medicine, such as in radiology and radiotherapy, and to the evaluation of risks and consequences of radioactive contamination in various contexts, such as nuclear power plant operation, nuclear fuel disposal and reprocessing, nuclear weapons, uranium mining, and ionizing radiation safety.